Skip to content

 Pelican

-Most pelican species have predominantly pale plumage however exceptions such as the brown and Peruvian pelicans exhibit darker colouring.
+Most pelican species have predominantly pale plumage; however, exceptions, such as the brown and Peruvian pelicans, exhibit darker colouring.

-The bill, face skin and pouch of all Pelican species become brightly coloured during breeding season in order to attract mates.
+The bill, face skin and pouch of all Pelican species become brightly coloured during the breeding season in order to attract mates.

-Pelicans can often live up to 25 years due to the fact that they eat mostly fish which provides them with enough nutrients for longevity.Scientific classification:
+Pelicans can often live up to 25 years because they eat mostly fish, providing enough nutrients for longevity.

-GenusPelecanus Linnaeus, 1758
+Genus Pelecanus Linnaeus, 1758

 Also Featured In: Birds that Live in the Ocean Sydney Birds You Need to See